About the Qualifications and Credentials Platform

 For the first time, government officials and policy makers can access a continental view of qualifications.
 Previously, understanding how qualifications compared across African countries required extensive research.
 Now, policy makers can see how their national qualifications relate to those in neighbouring countries, making it easier to negotiate mutual recognition agreements.
 The platform also offers evidence-based information.
 Governments need this to make smart choices about education and skills development.

-National qualifications authorities, which manage credentials in each country, may find that the QCP makes their work much simpler.
-The platform offers standard tools that improve data management.
-It also allows for quick and reliable checks of foreign qualifications.
-The centralised system makes it easier to spot fake credentials.
-All real qualifications are stored in a trusted database.
+National qualifications and recognition authorities may find that the QCP makes their work much simpler.
+The platform offers standard tools that improve data management and comparison of qualifications and credentials.
+It also allows for quick and reliable checks of the status of foreign qualifications.
+The centralised system makes it easier to find official information about national qualifications from different countries in a single trusted database.

 Learners, job seekers and workers

 For people who want to learn, upskill or reskill, the QCP opens doors that were previously difficult to access.
-To prove your qualifications to an employer or university, this platform offers an easy solution.
-If you're thinking about studying or working in another African country, you can see how your credentials will be viewed.
-You can also find out what extra qualifications may help you.
+The platform allows learners and jobseekers effectively present the information about their qualifications to employers or education and training institutions.
+For those who are thinking about studying or working in another African country, it allows to better understand qualifications and learning opportunities in another country..
 The platform brings together information that was once spread across various national systems.
 This makes it easy for people to make informed decisions about their education and careers.

 Employers and education providers

-Employers checking the validity and level of qualifications and education providers comparing programmes and developing new qualifications both benefit from reliable, verified information from official national sources.
+Employers evaluating the content and level of qualifications and education providers comparing programmes and developing new qualifications both benefit from reliable, verified information from official national sources.

 Want to learn more about the benefits of the QCP?
 See the interactive online course (Modules 1 and 2) and the QCP training manual (modules 1, 2 and 6).